 The reasons to upgrade sound great, but what about the cost?
 Investing in an LED lighting upgrade has a great ROI and pays itself back quickly—then keeps on paying back in continuing lower utility bills and maintenance costs.
 To actually do the upgrade, though, can be an investment, but there are several ways to mitigate the pain:

 1. Utility and government rebates.
-If you select DLC-qualified lighting, you may be eligible for rebates from your utility company or government.
+If you select DLC-qualified lighting, you may be eligible for rebates from your utility company or or tax incentives from the government.
 This can take a big chunk out of the upfront cost of upgrading to LED.
-The DSIRE website, for instance, offers a handy database of state incentives, the U.S. Small Business Association has information on federal tax credits for energy efficiency, and you can contact your utility company for information on their incentives.
+The U.S. Small Business Association has information on federal tax credits for energy efficiency, but you can get utility rebate estimates right on our website.
+Simply find a rebate-eligible light you're interested in, then use the on-page rebate finder to get your estimate.
+If you're not sure how to use the rebate finder, we have instructions with screen captures on our See in Seconds What Lighting Rebates Are Available to Your Company page.

 2. Using your savings to pay for your upgrade.
 ELEDLights.com offers an LED lighting financing solution that allows you to make payments with money you already had in your budget: the savings on your utility bill you receive once you switch to LED.
 Contact email@example.com or 215.355.7200 to learn more about financing.

 4. Retrofit to replace just bulbs, not the fixtures.
 If your fixtures are in good condition, keep them.
-There are many products on the market, such as the troffer upgrade kits mentioned above, that will allow you to use LED bulbs with your existing fluorescent, halogen, incandescent, and HID fixtures. metal halide LED replacement bulbs (including LED corn lights) are a great, cost-effective option for replacing low-efficiency bulbs with long-life, high-efficiency bulbs in your existing high bay, low bay, wall pack, flood light, and parking lot fixtures with little to no wiring work required.
-Likewise, PAR lights are available in LED versions as direct screw-in replacements for other lighting technologies.
+There are many products on the market, such as the troffer upgrade kits mentioned above, that will allow you to use LED bulbs with your existing fluorescent, halogen, and HID fixtures.
+Metal halide LED replacement bulbs (including LED corn lights) are a great, cost-effective option for replacing low-efficiency bulbs with long-life, high-efficiency bulbs in your existing high bay, low bay, wall pack, flood light, and parking lot fixtures with little to no wiring work required.

 The real question is: How long can you afford not to upgrade your business to LED lighting?
 Every day, your lights are running your utility bills up, they're burning out and needing replacement, they're flickering and dimming and interfering with worker productivity and your company's public image.
 The sooner you have your lights installed, the sooner you can start enjoying the benefits.